cwessel188/ProjectEuler/README.txt

-These are some of my solutions to Project Euler problems, which demonstrate my coding and problem solving abilities.
+These are some of my solutions to Project Euler problems.
+Code style varies wildly based on which epoch of my career it was written.

-Many of these solutions require the same methods, for example my method to generate primes numbers or factor a number.
-These mthods are in the EulerMethods class, which is necessary for many solutions to execute.